orbs-network/orbs-notary-lib/README.md

 The `notary.setAuditContractAddress()` takes:
 - The contract name of the deployed Audit contract as a string

-It returns the txhash of the transaction which linked the contracts
+It returns the txId of the transaction which linked the contracts

 ## Encryption flow
 When the notary library is instantiated, it is possible to request that it uses encryption.